boPopov/textprotocol/README.md

 docker stop <docker_id>
 ```

-The provided commands must be used for Linux, as for Windows you have to use the build command, after that you can do all of the commands, runing the application and stoping the application, inside the `Docker Desktop`.
+The provided commands must be used for Linux, as for Windows you have to use the build command, after that you can do all of the commands, running the application and stopping the application, inside the `Docker Desktop`.

 ## Usage Guide
 Once you have installed `telnet`, `Golang` and the `TCP` server is up and running.
 Open a terminal PowerShell, CMD, Windows Terminal or Terminal (Linux) and run: